The Wheel of Time: Amazon Prime Video series

 A new adaptation of the series was announced on 20 April 2017, produced by Sony Pictures Television in association with Red Eagle Entertainment and Radar Pictures, with Rafe Judkins as showrunner and executive producer.
 In February 2018, Amazon Studios announced a deal with Sony Pictures Television to co-develop the series for distribution on its streaming service Amazon Prime Video.
 The series was formally greenlit in October 2018.
 Principal photography for the first season began on 16 September 2019, was halted in March 2020 due to the COVID-19 pandemic, but had resumed by April 2021 and concluded in May 2021.
 On 20 May 2021, Amazon renewed the series for a second season ahead of the series premiere.
 The Wheel of Time premiered on 19 November 2021.
 Filming for the second season began on 19 July 2021, and concluded in February 2022.
 On 21 July 2022, ahead of the second-season premiere, Amazon renewed the series for a third season.
 The second season premiered on 1 September 2023, and combined elements from both The Great Hunt (1990) and The Dragon Reborn (1991), the second and third books in the series.
 The third season premiered on 13 March 2025 and combined elements of the third and fourth books, The Dragon Reborn (1991) and The Shadow Rising (1992).
-On May 23, 2025, Amazon canceled the series after three seasons.
+On May 23, 2025, Amazon canceled the series after three seasons; the third season had received a 97% approval rating on Rotten Tomatoes, up from 81% for the first season and 86% for the second.

+Animated and live-action films

+In July 2023, iwot productions (formerly Red Eagle Entertainment) and Squeeze Animation Studios announced The White Tower, a feature-length 3D animated film set before the events of the television series.
+The film, described as a YA action-adventure about a young girl learning magical powers, is written by Zack Stentz (Thor, X-Men: First Class).
+In October 2023, Jay Oliva (Batman: The Dark Knight Returns) was announced as director.

+In December 2023, iwot productions announced The Age of Legends, the first in a planned trilogy of live-action films exploring the origins of the Wheel of Time universe.
+Set millennia before the novels, the film focuses on the emergence of the Dark One and the fall of the Forsaken.
+The film is directed by Kari Skogland (The Falcon and the Winter Soldier) from a screenplay by Zack Stentz, with Eva Longoria serving as executive producer.